-Many claimants are understandably nervous about attending a disability hearing.
+Many claimants are understandably nervous about attending a disability benefits hearing for SSDI & SSI.
 There is a lot at stake, and it can be intimidating going in front of a Judge.
 This article will give you a brief overview of the hearing process, and some tips on how to be successful.
 We also present a video of an example hearing, so you can see what one is really like.
 Below, we have a list of Frequently Asked Questions (and answers!) to get you up to speed on what you need to know.

 Getting Your Hearing Started Right

-Whether your hearing is in-person at an SSA office or being held virtually over phone or video, the first step is arriving at the hearing location on time.
+Whether your hearing is in-person at an SSA office or being held virtually over phone or video, the first step is being on-time.
 If you miss your hearing, it could take months to reschedule or worse, the Judge can dismiss your case entirely and you will have to start over with a new application.
 If you are travelling to your hearing, please make sure that you have a reliable ride, that you know the address, and give yourself enough time to account for traffic, bad weather, and parking.
 You must also bring a valid form of identification with you, as you will be required to pass through security when entering the hearing location.

 Inside the Hearing Room (It’s Not Like a TV Courtroom Drama)

 Hearings are typically held in relatively small rooms, which look more like conference rooms than courtrooms.
 Usually, the only people in the room are the Judge and his or her assistant, your representative, and any witnesses who might testify.
 Witnesses can include anyone you have brought along to testify on your behalf, such as your doctor, social worker, friends, or family.
 Other witnesses can include vocational experts or medical experts that have been called to testify by the Judge.
 The hearings can last anywhere from 45 minutes to an hour or more.